Incredible Magical Realism Middle Grade Books

 Sticks and Stones by Abby Cooper

-Now that Elyse is twelve, it’s not just the words that other people say about her that appear on her skin, but also her own self-talk.
-The words stay about two weeks and the negative words itch badly.
+Now that Elyse is twelve, it’s not just the words that other people say about her that appear on her skin but also her own self-talk.
+The negative words itch badly.
 Because there are a lot of negative words right now ever since her best friend’s ditched her.
 Anonymous notes encourage Elyse to try new things and grow out of her comfort zone.
-She does and is surprised with the positive results including a new self-acceptance of her situation.
-This would be an interesting book to discuss with a book group.
+She does and is surprised by the positive results, including a new self-acceptance of her situation.

 The Children of the King by Sonya Hartnett